Using Conda/Mamba on Berzelius

 To find valid conda package names look at Anaconda repo package search.

-To remove a Conda environment
+To remove the environment when done:

 conda env remove -n myenv

-Conda/Mamba Best Practices
+4. Conda/Mamba Best Practices

 Issues can arise when conda and pip are used together to create an environment.